azadbolour/boardgame/scala-server/README.md

 - UI - make sure trays with less contents than capacity are handled properly.

-- New exception for num swapped > sack size.
-TODO.
-  For now just return the pieces.

 - Replacements for a play are the min of used pieces and sack length.

-- Write tests for RandomTileSack.

 - Write tests for scoring plays with cross scores.

 - Connect to real dictionary.
 Check with NL experts.

+## To Do

+- Server.
+Reject plays after game has been stopped.

+- New exception for num swapped > sack size.

 - Change various logging calls to debug and set up a run-debug to log at debug level.

-- Test with a small sack size - 1 instance of each letter.
-  Reproduce the problem and then check console output.

-- TODO.
-Comment out console log of game state in UI once debugged.

-## To Do
+- Swap API - use List.

 - Integration test.
 First play is a machine play and it is a pass.
   Both client and server should do the right thing.
 Client has